aroizmand/HIDIVE-Subtitle-Translator/README.md

 ### 1. Navigate to a HIDIVE Video

 1. Go to [HIDIVE](https://www.hidive.com/) and start playing any video.
-2. The script will automatically translate English subtitles to Latin American Spanish in real-time and hide the original English subtitles.
+2. The script will automatically translate English subtitles to your chosen language in real-time.

-### 2. Selecting a Different Target Language
+### 2. Selecting a Target Language

 If you want to translate to a different target language, follow these steps: